brainbot-com/es-nozzle/doc/filesystem.rst

 Declaring filesystems
 =========================

 In this section we'll learn how to declare filesystems.
+Each filesystem is declared in a ini file section.
+The section name is used as filesystem identifier, which must be a non-empty sequence of the characters a-z, A-Z, 0-9, _ and -.

 `type=file`
 --------------------